-Cored fiberglass hull-Follow separate instructions on page 4.
+Cored fiberglass hull-Follow separate instructions on page 3.

-- 1. Drill a Ø 3mm or 1/8" pilot hole from inside the hull.
-If there is a rib, strut or other hull irregularity near the selected mounting location, drill from the outside. - 2.
-Using the appropriate size hole saw, cut a hole perpendicular to the hull from outside the hull. - 3.
-Sand and clean the area around the hole, inside and outside, to ensure that the sealant will adhere properly to the hull.
+1. Drill a Ø 3mm or 1/8" pilot hole from inside the hull.
+If there is a rib, strut or other hull irregularity near the selected mounting location, drill from the outside.

+- 2. Using Ø 51 mm or 2" hole saw, cut a hole perpendicular to the hull from outside the boat. - 3.
+Sand and clean the area around the hole, inside and outside, to ensure that the marine sealant will adhere properly to the hull.
 If there is any petroleum residue inside the hull, remove it with either mild household detergent or a weak solvent (alcohol) before sanding.

 Metal hull-Remove all burrs with a file and sandpaper.